research

 Selected publications:

-- ”Semi-supervised single-cell cross-modality translation using Polarbear” International Conference on Research in Computational Molecular Biology (2022)
+- ”Semi-supervised single-cell cross-modality translation using Polarbear”

-- ”Multimodal Single- Cell Translation and Alignment with Semi-Supervised Learning” Journal of Computational Biology (2022)
+- ”Multimodal Single- Cell Translation and Alignment with Semi-Supervised Learning”

-- ”Multicondition and multimodality single-cell temporal profile inference during mouse embryonic development” Genome Research (2025, in press)
+- ”Multicondition and multimodality single-cell temporal profile inference during mouse embryonic development”

 knowledge transfer across species